 I realize that I have been painting with a broad brush.
 Are there creative people who want total freedom?
 Of course.
 Are some flaky and unable to focus?
 Sure.
 Are there creative people with overinflated egos?
 You bet.
 However, holding these broad stereotypes about creatives does more damage than good, and you can’t let them persist inside your organization.
 You need to fight for and defend your team.
 Every creative pro is unique and will have to be strategically and intentionally led, but there are a few things that most of them need in order to thrive.

-Excerpted from Herding Tigers: Be the Leader That Creative People Need by Todd
+Excerpted from Herding Tigers: Be the Leader That Creative People Need

 Henry, published on January 16, 2018 by Portfolio, an imprint of Penguin Publishing Group,